Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Introduction

 A major line of work, exemplified by DynamicViT~\cite{rao2021dynamicvit}, progressively removes uninformative tokens to accelerate ViT inference.
 However, such approaches are mainly effective for inherently sparse tasks like image classification~\cite{rao2021dynamicvit, yu2023xprunerexplainablepruningvision, Yin_2022_CVPR} or segmentation~\cite{tang2023dynamictokenpruningplain}, as discarding tokens in dense geometric tasks often eliminate contextual cues required by accurate 3D reconstruction.
 Additionally, these methods need costly retraining, which is impractical as model and dataset scales grow, e.g., foundation model like VGGT already approach a billion parameters~\cite{wang2024vggt}.

 Compared to token pruning, token merging offers a more balanced acceleration strategy; however, existing practices mostly rely on heuristics.
 For instance, ToMe~\cite{bolya2023tome} merges tokens according to feature similarity for image classification, while FastVGGT~\cite{shen2025fastvggt} leverages both feature norms and cosine similarity to guide the merging process in the global attention operator.
-These methods are effective in scenarios with extremely long inputs, such as a 1,000-image sequence~\citep{shen2025fastvggt}.
-However, in real-world settings, the speedups are modest because global attention only constitutes a small fraction of the runtime when using efficient attention.
+These methods are effective in scenarios with extremely long inputs, such as a 1,000-image sequence.
+However, the speedups in reality are modest since global attention only constitutes a fraction of runtime when using efficient attention with moderate-length sequences.

 Inspired by human foveal vision~\cite{10.1167/jov.20.12.2}, where high-acuity processing targets key regions while peripheral areas are coarsely perceived, we aim to reduce computation without sacrificing 3D reconstruction fidelity.
 A key observation is that most image tokens in ViTs do not actively contribute to 3D reconstruction.
 We further find that the high-confidence region predicted by the network strongly correlates with the region that the ViT emphasizes.
 In contrast, low-confidence regions often correspond to background, which provides coarse contextual cues rather than precise geometric estimation.
 Moreover, these regions exhibit poor quality and are typically discarded by downstream tasks like 3D reconstruction~\cite{deng2025vggtlongchunkitloop, wang2024vggt,keetha2025mapanythinguniversalfeedforwardmetric} or visual SLAM~\citep{qiu2025mac}.
 These findings raise a fundamental question: \textbf{How can we identify and reduce redundant tokens in visual geometry transformers without compromising geometric fidelity?}